materialsproject/pymatgen/docs/index.rst

        possible and do "export CC=gcc" prior to installation.
     2. Numpy's distutils is needed to compile the spglib and pyhull dependencies.
 This should be the first thing you install.
-    3. Pyhull and PyCifRW.
-The recent versions of pip does not allow the installation of externally hosted files.
-Furthermore, there are some issues with easy_install for these extensions.
-Install both these dependencies manually using ``"pip install <package>
-       --allow-external <package> --allow-unverified <package>"``.
-    4. Although PyYaml can be installed directly through pip without additional preparation, it is highly recommended that you install pyyaml with the C bindings for speed.
+    3. Although PyYaml can be installed directly through pip without additional preparation, it is highly recommended that you install pyyaml with the C bindings for speed.
 To do so, install LibYaml first, and then install pyyaml with the command below (see the `pyyaml